lsajid/object-fundamentals-practice/README.md

 ## Instructions

-Complete each function inside of the `src/` folder.
+Complete each file in the `src/` folder in order.

+Start each file by reading through the tutorial.

+Once you've finished working through the tutorial, complete each function in the file.
 The comments and tests will help you determine what each function requires.

 ### Tests